After Italy blocked access to ChatGPT, will the rest of Europe follow?

 But there have been growing concerns over the potential risks of AI, including its threat to wipe out many jobs and also spread misinformation.

-Last week, major figures in technology, including Twitter boss Elon Musk, called for these types of AI systems to be suspended amid fears the race to develop them has become out of control.
+Last month, major figures in technology, including Twitter boss Elon Musk, even called for a halt to the development of these types of AI systems amid fears the race to develop them has gone out of control.

 Will other countries soon follow suit and ban ChatGPT?

-After Italy's decision to restrict access to the chatbot, the European Consumer Organisation (BEUC) is calling on all authorities to investigate all major AI chatbots.
+After Italy's decision to restrict access to the chatbot, the European Consumer Organisation (BEUC) called on all authorities to investigate all major AI chatbots.

 "Consumers are not ready for this technology.
-They don't realise how manipulative, how deceptive it can be," said Ursula Pachl, Deputy Director of the BEUC.
+They don't realise how manipulative, how deceptive it can be.
+They don't realise that the information they get is maybe wrong," said BEUC Deputy Director Ursula Pachl.

 The European Commission is currently debating the world's first legislation on artificial intelligence called the AI Act.